jonathank1906/LINAK-Desk-Semester-Project/docs/setup/pico.md

 listener 1883 0.0.0.0
 allow_anonymous true
 ```
+## 2. MQTT Setup for Docker
+- If Mosquitto MQTT Broker is installed, disable it in the services settings.

+## 3. .env Setup
 - At this point, build and flash the code onto the pico (see section 3 below).
 Open the serial monitor and copy the Pico's MAC and IP address to update it into the database and the `.env` file.
 - To find the `MQTT_BROKER` (computer ip) on windows in a command prompt:
 ```
 ipconfig
 ```

-1.Copy the env template:
+Copy the env template:
 ```shell
 cp .env.example .env
 ```

-2.Edit `.env` at project root with your own values:
+Edit `.env` at project root with your own values:
 ```
 MQTT_BROKER=0.0.0.0
 MQTT_PORT=1883